 However, you can be thin and still have too much visceral fat, a condition called “skinny fat.”

 The good news is that with the Fat loss Diet, you will lose subcutaneous and visceral fat.
-You will finally succeed with your weight loss goals, where the other diets failed.
+You will finally succeed with your weight loss goals, whereas the other diets failed.
 Before discussing why the Fat Loss Diet works, let’s talk about why those other diets failed.

 There are many reasons those other diets you were on failed.
 Here are just a few of them.

 - They were so restrictive you couldn’t stay on them very long.
-Because really, who can eat cabbage soup or grapefruit for months on end?
+Because, really, who can eat cabbage soup or grapefruit for months on end?